Mythical-Games/Mythical-Ranks/README.md

-# Mythical Ranks
+# 💠 Mythical Ranks

-Mythical Ranks is a simple groups plugin for AllayMC to enhance your ranking system.
-With this plugin, you can create, manage, and customize ranks, giving players unique perks and rewards as they progress through your server.
+Mythical Ranks is a simple groups plugin for AllayMC, The Greatest MCBE server software OAT!

 ![Mythical-Games](https://github.com/Mythical-Games/Mythical-Ranks/blob/master/Screenshot_20251107_200237_com.mojang.minecraftpe.jpg)

-## Features
+**✨ Features**

+*💠 Customizable Ranks*
-- **Customizable Ranks**: Create an unlimited number of ranks with configurable permissions.
+Create an unlimited number of ranks with fully configurable permissions — tailor your permission system exactly how you want.

+*🏷️ Prefix & Nametag Support*
-- **Prefix Support**: Assign custom prefixes to players based on their rank.
+Assign beautiful custom prefixes and nametags to players based on their rank — make every player stand out!

-- **Multiple Database Support**: Store rank data using SQLite or MongoDB, depending on your preference.
-- **Placeholders API Support**: Integration with **Placeholders API** allows you to use the `{group}` placeholder for dynamic rank display in scoreboards or other text components.
-- **API Access**: Access the plugin's data for custom development.
+*💾 Multiple Database Options*
+Choose between SQLite 🧱 for simplicity or MongoDB ☁️ for scalability.
+Your rank data is stored safely and efficiently.

+*🧩 Placeholders API Integration*
+Seamlessly integrate with PlaceholdersAPI to display player ranks dynamically in chat, scoreboards, GUIs, and more using the {group} placeholder.

+*🧠 Developer-Friendly API*
+Access all rank and permission data through a clean and extensible API — perfect for creating custom features, hooks, or expansions.

-## Installation
+**⚙️ Installation Guide**

-1. Download the latest version of **Mythical Ranks** from the [releases page](#).
-2. Place the `.jar` file into the `/plugins` folder of your server.
+1️⃣ Download the latest version of Mythical Ranks from the 📦 Releases Page 2️⃣ Drop the .jar file into your server’s /plugins folder.
-3. Restart your server.
+3️⃣ Restart your server to let it generate default files.
-4. Configure your ranks by editing the `config.yml` file located in the `plugins/MythicalRanks` directory.
+4️⃣ Configure your ranks by editing config.yml inside plugins/MythicalRanks/.
-5. Install **Placeholders API** if you want to use the `{group}` placeholder.
+5️⃣ (Optional) Install PlaceholdersAPI to unlock dynamic placeholders like {group}.